For artists, the show must go on—and Zoom is their venue

 “People all had the script on their computer,” Crafts says.
 “They followed along.
 They took notes.
 They sent notes to the playwright.”

 Now, Crafts aims to make the series a regular event: She’s set up a private Facebook group of playwrights and actors from across the country looking to participate.
-Crafts has already hosted a second reading featuring the play Three Can Keep a Secret, an audience participation-based comedy-thriller by her husband Gregory Crafts.
+Crafts has already hosted a second reading featuring the play Three Can Keep a Secret, an audience participation-based comedy-thriller by her husband, Gregory Crafts.
 She plans to host regular readings, focused on new plays by writers seeking constructive criticism rather than the established classics.

 Jenn Crafts, Theatre Unleashed